How much do your delegations cost?

 The Tucson airport is a 20-minute drive from the BorderLinks office.
 Greyhound provides bus service to Tucson, and Amtrak provides train service three days each week.

-Some delegates choose to fly into Phoenix, as flights there are often much cheaper.
+Some delegates choose to fly into Phoenix, as flights there can be cheaper.
 However, Phoenix is about two hours away by car, and delegates arriving in Phoenix must make their own arrangements for transportation to Tucson.
-Companies provide regular service between Phoenix and Tucson, include the Arizona Shuttle and Greyhound.
-Shuttle companies charge around $45 per person each way; Greyhound is much cheaper.
+Companies providing regular service between Phoenix and Tucson include the Arizona Shuttle and Greyhound.
+Shuttle companies charge around $45 per person each way; Greyhound is cheaper.
+Our van rental company, Adobe Transportation, can also provide Phoenix-Tucson transportation and is often the cheapest option for a group of 11-14 people.

 Do you allow alcohol?